psaisan/SPATIOME/README.md

 ## Overview

 Spatial transcriptomics has revolutionized our understanding of cellular communication and collective behavior within various biological tissues.
 By capturing complex cell-to-cell interactions and coordinated microscale transcriptional programs, this technology sheds light on emergent, macroscale tissue phenomena.
-However, interpreting the intricate data generated can be challenging without appropriate analytical tools.
+However, interpreting the intricate high dimensional data generated in this modality can be challenging without appropriate analytical tools.

 **SPATIOME** addresses this challenge by providing a synthetic data generation platform tailored for spatial transcriptomics.
 It serves as a computational resource for developing and evaluating analytical methods, transforming complex spatial transcriptomic data into quantifiable, biologically interpretable metrics and visualizations.